fluidos-project/node/testbed/kind/README.md

 This guide will create two different Kubernetes clusters:

-- **fluidos-consumer**: This cluster will act as a consumer of the FLUIDOS Node.
-It will be used to deploy a `solver` example CR which will simulate an Intent resolution request.
-Through the REAR Protocol it will be able to communicate with the Provider cluster and to receive matching Flavours, reserving the one that best fits the request and purchasing it.
+- **fluidos-consumer**: This cluster (a.k.a., FLUIDOS node) will act as a consumer of FLUIDOS resources.
+It will be used to deploy a `solver` example CR that will simulate an _Intent resolution_ request.
+This cluster will use the REAR protocol to communicate with the Provider cluster and to receive available Flavours, reserving the one that best fits the request and purchasing it.

-- **fluidos-provider**: This cluster will act as a provider of the FLUIDOS Node.
+- **fluidos-provider**: This cluster (a.k.a.
+FLUIDOS node) will act as a provider of FLUIDOS resources.
 It will offer its own Flavours on the specific request made by the consumer, reserving and selling it.

 ### Prerequisites